Our One-off Opal 18K Gold and Sterling Silver ring is perfect for everyday wear or special occasions.

-A stunning design, this ring features a beautiful oval opal doublet stone.
+A stunning design, this ring features a beautiful rectangle opal doublet stone.
 Only the highest quality stones have been used in our 18K gold and sterling silver range, this opal is stunning and the colours as the light hits the stone are spectacular, the pictures do not do it justice.

 All of the pieces in our 18K gold and sterling silver range have been tested and hallmarked by the Birmingham Assay Office so we feel confident that we are providing only the highest quality of metals.

 A unique piece of jewellery, this gorgeous opal ring is a one-of-a-kind piece, only one ring has been made especially for you and, just like you, there are no other rings quite like this one.

 Perfect as a gift for a loved one or a treat for yourself.

 All Silver Scene jewellery comes lovingly packaged in a gift box.

 This piece has been ethically designed and made by hand by Silver Scene Ltd in our workshops in Bali, Indonesia.
 It is an exclusive Silver Scene design and limited to one piece only.

 Australia produces 95% of the worlds opals.
 It is not known exactly how opal is formed, but many believe it is formed when water from rain seeps down into crevasses in the rock.
 Once the water evaporates, the silica that is left behind dries out and hardens into precious opal.